fridde/ndb_docs/roadmap.md

     * [x] confirm_visit
     * [x] changed_groups
     * [x] new_user_welcome
+* [ ] Go through all TODO-tasks and complete them
-* [ ] use Slack to notify admin about errors and interesting events
+* [ ] use Slack to notify admin about errors and important events
 * admin-mail:
     * [x] check for redudandant mail adresses
     * [x] check for visits-in-wrong-order
+	* [ ] check for files in temp-folder

 ## Tests
 * [ ] visual inspection of pages
 * [ ] SMS content
 * tables